lsst-dm/dmtn-057/index.rst

 Adding most metrics requires changes to two packages (the minimum allowed by the ``verify`` framework), but cross-task metrics require three.
 Metrics cannot be added to or removed from a task without modifying code.
-Configs could be used to disable them, although this breaks the separation of task and instrumentation code somewhat.
+Configs could be used to disable them, although keeping task- and metrics-related options separated would require a new config base class or a similarly far-reaching change to current configs.

 Dividing a dataset into multiple units of work is poorly supported by a metadata-based architecture, because each metric may require a different way to synthesize a full-dataset measurement from the individual measurements, yet metadata does not allow code to be attached to measurements.
 On the other hand, it is very easy to support tracking of subtask measurements by both class and role, because the metadata naturally provide by-role information.